What Does No-Exam Senior Life Insurance Cost in 2026?

 How to choose the right no-exam path

-- Try simplified issue first if you can answer the health questions favorably, since it often gives immediate full coverage at a better price than guaranteed issue.
+- Try simplified issue first if you can answer the health questions favorably.
+It often gives immediate full coverage at a better price than guaranteed issue.

-- Reserve guaranteed issue for cases where health rules out the other tiers, and budget for the two to three year graded period.
+- Reserve guaranteed issue for situations where health rules out the other tiers, and plan for the two to three year graded period before full coverage kicks in.

-- Still get one underwritten quote if you are healthy, so you can see what the exam would save before deciding convenience is worth the extra cost.
+- If you are healthy, get one underwritten quote to see what the exam would save before deciding convenience is worth the premium difference.

 Frequently asked questions